 This low-key park’s main attraction is a small population of sitatunga antelope, which can be spotted in their natural swamp environment.
 These rare antelope have special hooves adapted to wading through water, which makes them semi-aquatic.
 Other antelope that can be spotted on the water’s edge include defassa waterbuck, bushbuck, and boho reedbuck.

-Saiwa Swamp can be visited throughout the year, but heavy rain can be expected from April to August.
+Saiwa Swamp visited throughout the year, but heavy rain expected from April to August.

 Saiwa Swamp has an impressive 370 species recorded in a very small area.
 This is a good place to pick up some of the western specials such as the spectacular Ross’s turaco.
 It is a great birding destination as no cars are permitted in the park and you can walk unguided along the forest trails.
 There are several platforms around the marsh for spotting the rare sitatunga antelope, but they are also a great vantage point for identifying swamp specials and for looking into the canopy.

 Saiwa Swamp has an extraordinary number of birds recorded in a very small area making it a great year-round birding destination.
 Even many of the unusual species spotted any time of year, as they are permanent inhabitants of the park.
 Migratory birds are added to this birder haven from November to April.
 April to August are the wettest months, and frequent showers can sometimes interfere with your enjoyment of birding.

 Saiwa Swamp can be visited year-round.
 This is a high rainfall area, but December to March is quite dry, and there are a lot of sunny days.
 April to August is very wet, and rain might interfere with planned activities in the park.